 Decide your test group

-Depending on the size of your organization, you can choose different size test groups.
+Depending on the size of your organization, you can choose different-sized test groups.
 Smaller organizations may decide to test 50% or more of their email list, especially if you’re still growing.
 You can also use your analytics to help determine what to test.
 Viewing how individuals interact with your website once they engage with your emails can be eye-opening.
 We suggest looking at how iOS users, Windows users, or mobile versus computer users view content from your emails.
 It’s another way to make decisions about what to test.

 Trillion conducts at least two A/B tests a month for our own email marketing.
 We create two variations of an email and send it out to 15% of our email list first thing Monday morning.
 For 23 hours, we monitor which variation has better open rates and send the remainder of our email list the winning variant first thing Tuesday morning.
-It’s helped improve engagement and exposure of our content.
+It’s helped improve engagement and exposure to our content.

 Don’t neglect your email’s preview text